Fredouye/nutanix_ansible/roles/vm_add_disks/README.md

 This role can be used to take a add disk(s) to a Linux / Windows VM running on top of a Nutanix hypervisor.

-It uses Nutanix REST API v2 (snapshots are currently not handled by the v3 REST API).
+It uses Nutanix REST API v2 (VMs disks are currently not handled by the v3 REST API).

 ------